brdoney/brdoney.github.io/_documents/conditionals.md

 ---
-title: Conditionals
+title: If Statements
-lesson: 5
+order: 5
+type: lesson
 ---

-# If Statements

 Sometimes we want the computer to be able to make decisions on its own.
 Maybe we want it to...